-Serious mental illness is defined by someone over 18 having (within the past year) a diagnosable mental, behavior, or emotional disorder that causes serious functional impairment that substantially interferes with or limits one or more major life activities.
+What is mental health disorder?
+Mental health includes emotional, psychological, and social well-being.
+It affects how we think, feel, and act, and helps determine how we manage stress, relate to others, and make choices.
+Serious mental illness is defined by someone (over 18), having a diagnosable mental, behavioral, or emotional disorder that causes serious functional impairment that substantially interferes with, or limits one or more major life activities.

-Substance use disorders occur when the recurrent use of alcohol and/or drugs causes clinically significant impairment, including health problems, disability, and failure to meet major responsibilities at work, school, or home.
+Substance use disorder, as a recognized medical brain disorder, refers to the use of illegal substances, such as marijuana, heroin, cocaine, methamphetamine, or prescription medications.
+Substance use disorders occur when the recurrent use of alcohol and/or drugs causes clinically significant impairment, including health problems, disability, compromised relationships, failure to meet the responsibilities at work, school, or home, and in some cases serious legal issues.

+Opioid use disorder, or opioid addiction, is a chronic disease that affects millions of Americans.
+While heroin addiction has affected many Americans for decades, there has been more attention on the opioid epidemic in recent years due to rise in fentanyl overdose deaths and the widespread access to it.
 Heroin is an opioid analgesic synthesized from morphine.
 Morphine occurs naturally in the seeds of the Asian poppy plant.
 Heroin is 2-4 times stronger than morphine.
 It appears as a white or brown powder or as a black gummy substance.
 Illicit heroin contains adulterants and potentially toxic substances used to dilute the drug.

 Signs of heroin use include: